JamesLe-MBA/Eyes/README.md

 # <div align="center">Eyes</div>

 ### <div align="center">Description</div>
- - This exercise to watch synchronized eye pupils moving to match movement of the mouse using styling grid programatically and move() function.
+ - This exercise is to watch synchronized eye pupils moving to match movement of the mouse using styling grid programatically and move() function.
     - Image Source is from class: <img src= "oneeye.png" width='188'/>
     - Use "oneeye.png" image source to add a second eye.